Merry Christmas and Happy New Year from VBSF.net!

 Deep droppers can expect sea bass, tilefish, snowy grouper and swordfish.

-Excitingly, the large bluefin tuna appeared near the Triangle reef area just before the wind kicked up.
-How close will those guys get to the beach this year?
+There are rumors of large bluefin tuna near the Triangle reef area, just before the wind kicked up.
+How close will they come to the beach this year?
 Get your heavy tackle ready!

 VBSF reports brought to you by Long Bay Pointe Bait and Tackle.
 Long Bay Pointe Marina and Coastal Fiberglass.